josephspurrier/surfstack-access-control/README.md

 SurfStack Access Control in PHP [![Build Status](https://travis-ci.org/josephspurrier/surfstack-access-control.png?branch=master)](https://travis-ci.org/josephspurrier/surfstack-access-control) [![Coverage Status](https://coveralls.io/repos/josephspurrier/surfstack-access-control/badge.png)](https://coveralls.io/r/josephspurrier/surfstack-access-control)
 ===============================

-Single class that determines if a user is allowed to access a class and method.
+Single class that determines if a user is allowed to access a class and a method.

 For this example, we'll assume you have a class called: SurfStack\Test\TestClass.
 The class will have two methods called: foo and bar.